Understanding Aadhaar Security and Data Protection

 To give you even more control over your privacy, Aadhaar offers some clever tools:

-- Virtual Aadhaar (VID): This is a temporary, random 16-digit number that you can use in place of your actual Aadhaar number for online services.
-It works just like your real Aadhaar for authentication but doesn’t reveal your permanent number.
+• Virtual Aadhaar (VID): This is a temporary, random 16-digit number that you can use in place of your actual Aadhaar number for online services.
+It works just like your real Aadhaar for authentication but keeps your permanent number private.
 You can generate a new VID whenever you need one, adding an extra layer of privacy.

-- Masked Aadhaar: When you download your e-Aadhaar, you have the option to ‘mask’ it.
+• Masked Aadhaar: When you download your e-Aadhaar, you have the option to ‘mask’ it.
 This means that only the last four digits of your Aadhaar number are visible, while the first eight digits are hidden with ‘XXXX’ marks.
-This is very useful when you need to provide a copy of your Aadhaar for various purposes but don’t want to show your full number.
+This is very useful when you need to provide a copy of your Aadhaar for various purposes but prefer to keep your full number private.

 Your Role in Protecting Your Aadhaar